Step-by-Step Video-to-Audio Synthesis via Negative Audio Guidance: Experiments

 \subsection{Evaluation setup}

-\paragraph{Multi-Caps VGGSound: multi-captioned audio-video dataset for evaluation} We constructed a new audiovisual dataset called Multi-Caps VGGSound to evaluate the step-by-step video-to-audio generation.
-We generated five captions using Qwen2.5-VL \citep{Qwen2.5-VL} for each video in the test split of the VGGSound dataset, comprising 15,221 video clips in total.
-We instructed the model to generate captions, each describing a different sound event that could appear in the input video's audio tracks, including both foreground and background audio.
-Since Qwen2.5-VL does not accept audio as input, these captions were created solely based on the visual input without considering the original audio of the input video.
-We provide more details in the supplemental materials.
+\paragraph{Multi-Caps VGGSound: multi-captioned audio-video dataset for evaluation.} We constructed a new audiovisual dataset, Multi-Caps VGGSound, to evaluate step-by-step video-to-audio generation.
+We generated five captions using Qwen2.5-VL \cite{Qwen2.5-VL} for each video in the test split of the VGGSound dataset, totaling 15,221 video clips.
+We instructed the model to produce captions that describe different sound events that could plausibly occur in the scene, including both foreground and background audio.
+Since Qwen2.5-VL does not accept audio as input, captions are generated solely from visual inputs and may therefore deviate from the original audio (e.g., off-screen sounds).
+However, this deviation is not an issue for our benchmark goal, which is to evaluate visually plausible and complementary sound authoring from video rather than reproducing the original recording.
+Please refer to the Appendix for more details.

-\paragraph{Task setup: Step-by-step audio generation} We generated five audio tracks $\left\{x^{(k)} | k \in \{1, 2, \dots 5\}\right\}$ corresponding to audio captions $\left\{C_k | k \in \{1, 2, \dots 5\}\right\}$ for each video $V$ in the Multi-Caps VGGSound dataset.
-We took the first eight-second segment from the video and generated sounds for this segment using different captions.
-Given the multiple generated audio tracks, we synthesized a composite audio $\tilde{x}$ by $\tilde{x} = \mathrm{normalize}(\Sigma_k{x^{(k)})}$.
-We used the loudness normalization \citep{steinmetz2021pyloudnorm} for the composition so that the total loudness would not deviate from that of natural audio.
-The target loudness was set to -20 LUFS, which corresponds to the mean loudness of the VGGSound test dataset.
+\paragraph{Task setup: Step-by-step audio generation.} We generated five audio tracks $\left\{x^{(k)} | k \in \{1, 2, \dots 5\}\right\}$ corresponding to audio captions $\left\{C_k | k \in \{1, 2, \dots 5\}\right\}$ for each video $V$ in the Multi-Caps VGGSound dataset.
+The generation order is determined based on the semantic similarity between the video and the caption, so that the model generates core events first (See the Appendix for more details).
+We extracted the first 8-second segment from the video and generated sounds for this segment using different captions.
+Given the multiple generated audio tracks, we synthesized a composite audio $\tilde{x}$ by $\tilde{x} = \mathrm{normalize}(\Sigma_k{x^{(k)}})$.
+We employed loudness normalization \cite{steinmetz2021pyloudnorm} as a simple mixing strategy for the composition, ensuring that the total loudness remained consistent with that of natural audio.
+The target loudness was set to -20 LUFS, which corresponds to the mean loudness of the VGGSound test set.